LibraryCarpentry/lc-open-refine/episodes/11-using-arrays-transformations.md

 questions:
 - "How do I use Arrays in data transformation?"
 objectives:
+- "Understand the purpose of Arrays in OpenRefine
-- "Introduce Arrays, and how to use them to run transformations in GREL"
+- "Use arrays as part of transformations in GREL"
 keypoints:
 - "Arrays cannot appear directly in an OpenRefine cell"
 - "Arrays can be used in many ways using GREL expressions"